DjangoGirls/tutorial/css/README.md

 We won't be going too deep into customizing and learning about CSS here, because it's pretty easy and you can learn it on your own after this workshop.
 We really recommend doing this [Codeacademy HTML & CSS course](http://www.codecademy.com/tracks/web) to learn everything you need to know about making your websites more pretty with CSS.

 But let's do at least a little.
 Maybe we could change the color of our header?
 To understand colors, computer use special codes.
 They start with `#` and are followed by 6 letters (A-F) and numbers (0-9).
 You can find color codes for example here: http://www.colorpicker.com/
+You may also use predefined colors, such as 'red' and 'green'.

 In your `mysite/static/css/blog.css` file you should add following code: